ChocZeChoc/Recipe/pages/Recipe.md

 			- Crush the Oreo cookies, by either beating them in a Ziploc bag or blending them.
 			- Set aside 100g of crushed cookies
 			- Transfer the rest of the crushed cookies into a bowl add the melted butter, and mix.
-			- In a new bowl beat up the heavy cream until it becomes -
+			- In a new bowl beat up the heavy cream until it can form soft-peaks, mix in the crush cookies that you've set aside and the condensed milk.
+Fold until thoroughly
+			-
 - [[Sauces/Paste/rub]]
 	- [[Wing-zabb/Larb powder]]